justindomingue/ohSnap/README.md

     <script src="js/ohsnap.js"></script>

+The library relies on [animate.css](http://daneden.me/animate/) for the in/out animations.

-OhSnap!.js creates a div with classes `.alert .alert-color` so you will want to have something like :
+Furthermore, OhSnap!.js creates a div with classes `.alert .alert-color` so you will want to have something like :

     /* ALERTS */
     /* inspired by Twitter Bootstrap */